gsm1011/hadoop.admin/manuscript/chapter7.md

 This property configures the maximum memory that a TaskTracker uses for index cache when serving map output to reducers.

-Configure the monitoring interval for the TaskTracker’s task memory manager by changing the following property:
+Configure the monitoring interval for the TaskTracker's task memory manager by changing the following property:

 ```xml